JonathanZefanya/JonathanZefanya/README.md

 <h2 align="left">Hi 👋!
-My name is Jonathan Zefanya and I'm a weebs developer , from indonesian</h2>
+My name is Jonathan Zefanya and I'm a Weebs Developer, from Indonesian</h2>

 ###